jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

 .. py:function:: use_zip64()

-   Allow ZIP64 extensions when writing xlsx file zip container.
+   Allow ZIP64 extensions when writing the xlsx file zip container.

 Use ZIP64 extensions when writing the xlsx file zip container to allow files greater than 4 GB.